pythoncapi/pythoncapi/doc/optimize_python.rst

-The C API should be modified to abstract accesses to objects through function calls rather than using macros which access directly to structure members.
+The C API should be modified to abstract accesses to objects through function calls rather than using macros which access directly structure members.

 Structures must be excluded from the public C API: become "opaque".

 PyObject* type can be dereferenced (use handles)
 ------------------------------------------------

-Since structures a public, it is possible to deference pointers to access structure members.
+Since structures are public, it is possible to deference pointers to access structure members.
 For example, access directly to ``PyObject.ob_type`` member from a ``PyObject*`` pointer, or access directly to ``PyTupleObject.ob_type[index]`` from a ``PyTupleObject*`` pointer.

-Using opaque **handles** like HPy what does would prevent that.
+Using opaque **handles** like HPy does would prevent that.

 Borrowed references (avoid them)
 --------------------------------

-Many C API functions like ``PyDict_GetItem()`` or ``PyTuple_GetItem()`` return a borrowed references.
+Many C API functions like ``PyDict_GetItem()`` or ``PyTuple_GetItem()`` return a borrowed reference.
 They make the assumption that all objects are actual objects.
 For example, if tagged pointers are implemented, a ``PyObject*`` does not point to a concrete object: the value must be boxed to get a ``PyObject*``.
-The problem with borrowed references is to decide when it is safe to destroy the temporary ``PyObject*`` object.
+The problem with borrowed reference is to decide when it is safe to destroy the temporary ``PyObject*`` object.
 One heuristic is to consider that it must remain alive as long as its container (ex: a list) remains alive.